One Week in Colombia Itinerary

 Your second day in Bogota could comprise of a number of things.
 It all depends though when you decide to fly out to Medellin.
 Here is an idea of a few options that can be done on day 2.

-If you are staying in Zona Rosa you can spend some time around there hitting the shops, malls, restaurants and outdoor spaces.
+If you are staying in Zona Rosa you can spend some time around there visiting the shops, malls, restaurants and outdoor spaces.
 If you have an afternoon flight to Medellin and are catching up on some sleep from the previous night at Andres, it can be a great option.

 Walking around Zona Rosa/Zona T you will find plenty of high end shopping to do and a huge mall (Centro Andino) that you can stroll through.
 If you are into gambling at all you can stop by a one of the casinos around the area and play some games around there too.